 Paring down not only made economic sense, but it made an inevitable task less daunting.

-Minimalist Lifestyle Reason #2 – Embraced minimalism for the sake of the planet.
+Minimalist Lifestyle Reason #2 – Embraced Minimalism for Earth

 You can not only learn to live with fewer things, but you can support companies that make and sell their wares ethically.